-Serena through to last 16 as fresh controversy hits US Open
+Serena Through To Last 16 As Fresh Controversy Hits US Open

 The players who were in contact with him have been told they won’t be allowed to fly out of New York until next week.

-Back on the court Saturday, Russian third seed Daniil Medvedev, Italy’s sixth seed Matteo Berrettini and Andrey Rublev, all enjoyed easy three-set wins.
+Back on the court Saturday, Russian third seed Daniil Medvedev, Italy’s sixth seed Matteo Berrettini and Andrey Rublev, all entered the last 16 with easy three-set wins.

 Comments